kyverno/website/content/en/docs/Installation/_index.md

 ## Security vs Operability

 Regardless of the installation method used for Kyverno, it is important to understand the risks associated with any webhook and how it may impact cluster operations and security especially in production environments.
-Kyverno configures its resource webhooks by default in fail closed mode.
+Kyverno configures its resource webhooks by default (but [configurable](/docs/writing-policies/policy-settings/)) in [fail closed mode](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy).
 This means if the API server cannot reach Kyverno in its attempt to send an AdmissionReview request for a resource that matches a policy, the request will fail.
-Care must therefore be taken to ensure Kyverno is always available or else configured appropriately to exclude certain key Namespaces.
-There is a tradeoff between security by default and operability.
+For example, a validation policy exists which checks that all Pods must run as non-root.
+A new Pod creation request is submitted to the API server and the API server cannot reach Kyverno.
+Because the policy cannot be evaluated, the request to create the Pod will fail.
+Care must therefore be taken to ensure that Kyverno is always available or else configured appropriately to exclude certain key Namespaces, specifically that of Kyverno's, to ensure it can receive those API requests.
+There is a tradeoff between security by default and operability regardless of which option is chosen.

-The following combination may result in cluster inoperability:
+The following combination may result in cluster inoperability if the Kyverno Namespace is not excluded:

 1. Kyverno is configured in fail closed mode (default).
 2. No Namespace exclusions have been configured for at least the Kyverno Namespace, possibly other key system Namespaces (ex., `kube-system`).